A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 In order to avoid long queues at the entrance to the Colosseum, we buy tickets in advance via the Internet.

-The legendary architecture of Rome includes the Roman Forum - at one time the central market, and now the square that fills the center of the ancient part of the city.
+The legendary architecture of Rome includes the Roman Forum - at one time the central market, and now a square that fills the center of the ancient part of the city.
 It is the epicenter of the social and political life of Roman citizens.
 It is from there that the current meaning of the word “forum” originates.

 Baths of Caracalla